All the tips and tricks you need for cooking the perfect Thanksgiving dinner on your grill or smoker!

 - Brine the bird!
 Don’t go too long on a brine, no more than 36 hours to avoid a mushy turkey.
 And if you brine, be sure your turkey isn’t already.
 Often times those big name birds have been injected with a salt water solution, essentially a brine.

-- Our Bourbon Brined Smoked Turkey is a good place to start.
+- Our Bourbon Brined Smoked Turkey is a great recipe to brine your bird in.